heyhotcake/ShelfEye/replit.md

 ## Overview

-A Raspberry Pi-based automated tool monitoring system that uses computer vision, QR codes, and ArUco grid calibration to track tools across multiple cameras.
+A Raspberry Pi-based automated tool monitoring system that uses computer vision, QR codes, and ArUco marker calibration (4 corner markers) to track tools across multiple cameras.
 The system provides real-time detection, HMAC-signed QR validation, temporal smoothing for presence detection, and multi-channel alerting (email, Google Sheets, sound).
 Features a React-based web dashboard for calibration, slot configuration, analytics, and system management.
 The number of tool slots is fully configurable based on your workshop needs.

 ## User Preferences